prince-codes/order-of-the-serpent-web/README.md

 # Order of the Serpent - O.'.S.'.

 ## Live Site
-You can access the Order at http://www.orderoftheserpent.org/index.html
+~~You can access the Order at http://www.orderoftheserpent.org/index.html~~ The site has been deprecated since 2020

 ![Screenshots](./index.png)
 ![Screenshots](./forum.png)